fabferri/az-pattern/aks/aks-1st-hand-on/Readme.md

    ms.author="fabferri" />

 # Azure Kubernetes Service (AKS): your first hand-on
 Kubernetes objects are persistent entities in the Kubernetes system.
-A Kubernetes object is a <ins>"record of intent"</ins>--once you create the object, the Kubernetes system will constantly work to ensure that object exists. <br>
+A Kubernetes object is a "<ins>record of intent</ins>"--once you create the object, the Kubernetes system will constantly work to ensure that object exists. <br>
 By creating  objects, you're effectively telling the Kubernetes system what is your cluster's desired state.
 In Kubernetes the YAML manifest file defines the desire state. <br>

 Basic objects include: